This section answers a number of frequently-asked questions (FAQs) about:

 If we uphold a complaint, we can tell the business to compensate the consumer for losses of up to £150,000 (£100,000 for complaints we received before 1 January 2012).
 But most cases we deal with involve much smaller amounts than this.

 Where this limit may be relevant in a complaint, we will explain as soon as possible what this could mean for both sides (see our consumer factsheet on compensation over £150,000).
+Some consumers may decide at this point to withdraw their complaint – as is their right to do so.

 The ombudsman service doesn't punish or fine financial businesses.
 And we don’t monitor (or "regulate") businesses to make sure they follow the rules.
 This is the job of the regulator, the Financial Conduct Authority (FCA).